Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Instead of photographing people, take photos of their moving shadows.
 This will give you a chance to think outside the box and take unusual photos at the same time.

 You can also photograph silhouettes in a busy place, as pictured here.

 It’s hard to appreciate the beauty of a city if you’re right in the middle of it.
 Find a location, such as a hill or a roof, where you can take stunning photos of light streaks from above.

 26. Take Peaceful Photos of Waterfalls

-If noisy cities and urban photographs aren’t your things, you can find just as many motion blur subjects out in nature.
+Maybe noisy cities and urban photographs aren’t your things.
+But you can find just as many motion blur subjects out in nature.
 You can start by placing your camera on a tripod and taking photos of peaceful waterfalls.